-Okay, you’re probably thinking well this is a super depressing read… but we had to set the scene before we really started to get into the juicy stuff!
-Although 2020 has really taken us on a crazy ride, from speaking to a lot of clients and small business owners I feel like it has opened our eyes to see business from another angle, realise just how fragile our business model may be, understand the importance of a backup plan, and most importantly that every business needs to be online, in some shape or form!
+Okay, you’re probably thinking ‘well, this is a super depressing read’… but we had to set the scene before we really started to get into the juicy stuff!
+Although 2020 has really taken us on a crazy ride, from speaking to a lot of clients and small business owners I feel like it has opened our eyes to see business from another angle – realise just how fragile our business model may be, understand the importance of a backup plan and most importantly, we now KNOW that every business needs to be online, in some shape or form!
 I kid you not, we have been inundated with businesses needing our help to get online, update their website, or completely rehash the business model to adapt to a new online world.

-And this all got me thinking, once we actually start our business, we slowly forget to think outside the box or try doing things differently, and it wasn’t until a lot of us were forced (thanks Rona…) to do things differently than we realised there are maybe better ways to run our business or diversify the way we deliver our products/services.
-So how can we tap back into that creative mind and unlimited thinking we had before business got in the way?
+This all got me thinking, once we actually start our business, we slowly forget to think outside the box or try doing things differently and it wasn’t until a lot of us were forced (thanks Rona…) to do things differently that we realised there are maybe better ways to run our business or diversify the way we deliver our products/services.
+So, how can we tap back into that creative mind and unlimited thinking we had before business got in the way?

 Listen To Podcasts

 Much like books, there is a plethora of content now available in the podcast world related to business owners and people wanting to grow!
 Just search a category you’re interested in and find a podcast that resonates with you.

 Not sure where to get started?
 It can take a bit of trial and error to find the right podcast for you, so try different podcasts until you find one you love to listen to.
 Reach out to people you know or ask online if anyone has any particular business podcasts they would recommend.
 You’ll be surprised as you start listening to something that resonates with you, how many ideas start popping into your head!
 TIP: Remember to write notes as you think of ideas (on a notepad or in your phone), you think you’ll remember your ideas, but by the end of the podcast you won’t!